byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Open Space living room, stone floor](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomRelaxWeb.JPG)

 A living design built upon the inherent intuitive 'biophilic' response to natural built forms, natural settings and systems.
-Designed to generate healthy feeling interactions by encouraging their spontaneous occurrence.
+Designed to generate healthy interactions by encouraging their spontaneous occurrence.

-New ways of thinking, seeing and feeling; relating to the Natural World can be expanded, experienced.
+New ways of thinking, seeing and feeling; relating to the Natural World can be expanded, experienced through connecting.
 Causing a total shift of posture, perceptions, beliefs, and thought processes.

 ***Transforming ones relationship with the Natural World.*** Making a habit to feel where one is within nature, too understand how they are moving together As One.

 ![Peek](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomPeekweb.jpg)

-#### *Authentic Living Design; creating connected living environments that support, restore and regenerate both the physical body and the environment (earth body) have positive effects on the health of a population as a whole, not just the individual within the living design.*
+#### *Authentic Living; creating connected living environments that support, restore and regenerate both the physical body and the environment (earth body) have positive effects on the health of a population as a whole, not just the individual within the living design.*

 **Just as the ancients danced to call upon the spirits in nature, Wo-Man too, can dance to find the spirits within oneself that have long been buried and forgotten.**